Keep food safe with time and temperature control

 Time and temperature

 Do you get confused over all the specific time and temperature requirements?
-For a quick and reliable reference, print a copy of Minnesota Department of Health fact sheet, Temperature Requirements for Potentially Hazardous Foods (Feb 2015).
+For a quick and reliable reference, print a copy of Minnesota Department of Health fact sheet, Temperature Requirements for Potentially Hazardous Foods.
 All the following times and temps are included.

 Cold holding - 41 F or less